kayleiburke/kaylei-burke-beehiiv-challenge/README.md

 https://beehiiv-challenge-kaylei-burke-e3444692c205.herokuapp.com

 ### Login Credentials
-When you first access the site, you are prompted for a username and password:
+When you first access the site, you are prompted for a username and password.
+These login credentials are:

 **username:** `username`
 **password:** `password`